aaronclinger/gahelper.js/README.md

     * **[eventLabel]** `String` - Specifies the optional event label.
     * **[eventValue]** `Number` - Specifies the optional event value

+*Note: Before data attributes will automatically track, you need to initialize the listeners by calling [GAHelper.initAttributeTracking()](#init-attribute).*

 Example:
 ```html
 <ul>